SinRas/Quera1401NLP/README.md

 # Quera1401NLP
-Quera.ir Intermediate Machine Learning Lecture and Workshop on Natural Language Processing.
+[quera.org](https://quera.org/) Intermediate Machine Learning Lecture and Workshop on Natural Language Processing.
+Link to the event: [Quera New Year 1401 Artificial Intelligence](https://quera.org/events/eyd-data-01)

+# Slides for Presentation
+Slides are taken from the course [Machine Learning for Natural Language Processing](https://nlp-ensae.github.io/) by [Benjamin Muller](https://benjamin-mlr.github.io/).
+Many thanks for his great introduction to the topic.

 # Data File `sentipers.csv`